pipelinelabo/datalaiq-wiki/search/macros.md

 # Search Macros

-Search macros are a powerful feature that can help you use Gravwell more effectively.
+Search macros are a powerful feature that can help you use DatalaiQ more effectively.
 Macros can turn long, repetitive search queries into easily-remembered shortcuts.

 ## Macro Basics

 Macros are essentially string replacement rules which are applied to the search query string.
 The macro maps a short, name (like $MYMACRO) to a longer string.
-When Gravwell parses the search query, it looks for macro names (defined as a dollar sign followed by at least one capital letter or number) and does the replacement before launching the search.
+When DatalaiQ parses the search query, it looks for macro names (defined as a dollar sign followed by at least one capital letter or number) and does the replacement before launching the search.
 The GUI will show the expanded version of the query when you use a macro.

 For example, you may define a macro named `$DHCPACK` which expands to `regex "DHCPACK on (?P<ip>\S+) to (?P<mac>\S+) via (?P<iface>\S+)`.
 You can then use that macro in place of the regex invocation, e.g. `tag=syslog $DHCPACK | unique ip mac | table ip mac`.

-A macro can contain any part of a regular Gravwell query: the tag specification, search modules, or render modules.
+A macro can contain any part of a regular DatalaiQ query: the tag specification, search modules, or render modules.
 A macro can even contain an entire query, although you may find the search library a more useful tool for storing entire queries.

 ### Macro arguments